citp/privacy-policy-historical/a/al/all/allmusic.com.md

 ## About Us and This Policy

 All references to "we", "us" or "our" refer to RhythmOne, LLC and/or one or more of its affiliates.
-AllMusic is a member of the RhythmOne group and our office is located at 251 Kearny St 2nd Floor, San Francisco, CA 94108.
+AllMusic is a member of the RhythmOne group and our office is located at 601 Montgomery Street #1600, San Francisco, CA 94111.

 This policy gives you the details of who we are and the details of our privacy policies, including: what data we collect about you when you use 1R Property; what organization is collecting the information; how the information will be used or disclosed; what choices are available to you regarding collection and use of the data; what security measures are in place to protect your personal information; and how you can correct any inaccuracies in the information.